 General Obligations

-1. The Authority, Sponsoring States, the Enterprise, Contractors, flag [port States] [and the States of registry of or having authority over installations, structures, robots, and other devices] [where they are members of the Authority] shall take necessary measures to ensure effective Protection of the Marine Environment from harmful effects which may arise [directly or indirectly] from Exploitation in the Area, in accordance with Regulations as well as applicable Standards and taking into consideration the Guidelines referred to in Regulation 45 and the relevant Regional Environmental Management Plan and to this end shall, as applicable in their respective areas of competence:
+1. The Authority, Sponsoring States, the Enterprise, Contractors, flag States and port States [and the States of registry] shall take necessary measures to ensure effective Protection of the Marine Environment from harmful effects which may arise from the Exploitation, in accordance with Regulations as well as applicable Standards and [the relevant Regional Environmental Management Plan], taking into consideration the Guidelines referred to in Regulation 45 and to this end shall:

+[. . .]

-[. . .]relevant traditional knowledge of Indigenous Peoples and [of] local communities in decision-making, where available;
+(c) ter Use relevant traditional knowledge of Indigenous Peoples and [of] local communities in decision-making, where available;

 [(c) quater Recognize and protect cultural [rights or] interests in decision-making]